 Though it cannot be conclusively ascertained where the ship was made, an analysis of the remains points to a Middle Eastern design.
 The wooden planks were sewn together with rope made of coconut husks and no nails or dowels were used in the construction.
 Scientific reports indicate that the wood came from Africa, repairs were made from materials in India and Southeast Asia, and the cargo came from the Tang dynasty in China – a testament to the ship’s remarkable journey from its inception to its ultimate wreck.
 It is speculated that the ship may have capsized while making a trade stop in the Sumatra region.

-The bulk of the ship's cargo was ceramic bowls from the kilns of Changsha.
-The Changsha potters were located a significant distance from the Tang capital and other major Chinese kilns, giving them the artistic freedom to develop a unique style.
-These wares are distinctive from other Chinese ceramics due to a green and brown pigment glaze and the free-hand designs.
-The designs on the bowls displayed the potters' attempt to appeal to an international market.
+The bulk of the ship’s cargo was ceramic bowls from the kilns of Changsha.
+The Changsha potters were located in a significant distance from the Tang capital and other major Chinese kilns, giving them the artistic freedom to develop a unique style.
+These wares are distinctive from other Chinese ceramics due to green and brown pigment glaze and the free-hand designs.
+The designs on the bowls displayed the potters’ attempt to appeal to an international market.
 The patterns varied – many were abstract, and others featured birds, floral motifs, and even swastikas (the ancient Hindu symbol of peace).

 The Changsha bowls found in the shipwreck were carefully packed inside storage jars cushioned by straw, with about 130 bowls in each jar.
 Most of the bowls were recovered intact.
 The sheer volume demonstrates China’s ability to mass-produce nearly identical ceramics in the 9th century.
 These bowls were highly sought-after, both in China and abroad.